SiliconLabs/wiseconnect/examples/demos/wifi_commander/readme.md

 ## Application Build Environment

-- The application uses the default Access Point (AP) configurations provided as below.
+- The application uses the default Access Point (AP) configurations provided as below:

   - Default SSID of the WiSeConnect soft AP that will be "MY_AP_SSID".

   - Default secret key of the WiSeConnect soft AP that will be "MY_AP_PASSPHRASE".

 > Note
-> If you wish to modify the above settings, you can also do by updating the configuration using the Wi-Fi commander tool.
+> If you want to modify the above settings, you can also do by updating the configuration using the Wi-Fi Commander tool.

 ## Test the application